Seán MacMahon: Irish Volunteers and Easter Rising

-Easter Rising

-Easter Week 1916 he fought as Captain of "B" Company, 3rd Battalion under Eamonn De Valera in Bolands Mills with responsibility for Westland Row Train Station.

-He represented "B" Company at a meeting of the Battalion Council in 144 Great Brunswick Street on the Good Friday prior to the rising.
-Present were Commandant De Valera, Captain Begley, Lieutenant Byrne, Lieutenant Charlie Murphy, Joseph O Connor and others.
+He represented "B" Company at a meeting of the battalion council on the Good Friday prior to the rising.
+Present were de Valera, Captain Begley, Lieutenant Byrne, Lieutenant Charlie Murphy and Joseph O'Connor.
 They were given precise orders as to the positions they were to occupy on the Sunday.
 They were informed as to the quantity of stores at their disposal.
 A large quantity of provisions had been purchased.
 Each company was to be responsible for the collection of such stores and their transport to their operational area.

-"B" Company were to take over Westland Row Railway Station.
-They were to send a party up to Tara Street and link up with 2nd Battalion who would be in charge of Amiens Street section of the railway.
+MacMahon was given responsibility for Westland Row train station.
+His company was to take over Westland Row Railway Station and send a party up to Tara Street to link up with 2nd Battalion in the Amiens Street section of the railway.
 They were on the other side to connect up with "A" Company on the railway at Grand Canal Quay.

-Captain Mac Mahon cleared, barricaded and locked Westland Row station.
-Volunteers under Capt.
-John Mc Mahon, he was still known by his birth name, and Capt Joseph O Connor cut telephone wires and seized signal boxes.
+B Company cleared, barricaded and locked Westland Row station, cut telephone wires and seized signal boxes.
 They were charged to snipe and fight running battles around the railway so as to maintain control of it.
 Ensuring that any reinforcements landing at Kingstown (Dún Laoghaire) would have to march to Dublin.
-He than sabotaged part of the line and entrenched his men about 300 yards away from the station.
-The railway was of enormous importance as it also ran through De Valera's command area.
-Its defence was entrusted to "two of his best officers" Mac Mahon and O' Connor.
+MacMahon then sabotaged part of the line and entrenched his men about 300 yards away from the station.
+As the railway ran through de Valera's command area, MacMahon was one of the two "best officers" to whom its defence was entrusted.